angristan/awesome-stars/README.md

 - [juicedata/juicesync](https://github.com/juicedata/juicesync) - A tool to move your data between any clouds or regions.
 - [juicedata/juicefs](https://github.com/juicedata/juicefs) - JuiceFS is a distributed POSIX file system built on top of Redis and S3.
 - [davecgh/go-spew](https://github.com/davecgh/go-spew) - Implements a deep pretty printer for Go data structures to aid in debugging
-- [cloudflare/go](https://github.com/cloudflare/go) - Stable Go with Cloudflare (experimental) patches and backports from tip
+- [cloudflare/go](https://github.com/cloudflare/go) - Go with Cloudflare experimental patches
 - [souramoo/commentoplusplus](https://github.com/souramoo/commentoplusplus) - Commento with out of the box patches and updates to add useful features and fixes.
 Also with one-click deploy to Heroku so you can get up and running fast.
 - [ahmetb/twitter-audit-log](https://github.com/ahmetb/twitter-audit-log) - Periodically collect data about my Twitter account and check in to github to preserve an audit trail.
 - [YoannMa/scaleway_exporter](https://github.com/YoannMa/scaleway_exporter) - Prometheus exporter for Scaleway Elements metrics (LB, Database).